Na Na Na (Na Na Na Na Na Na Na Na Na)

 "Na Na Na (Na Na Na Na Na Na Na Na Na)" is a song by American rock band My Chemical Romance from their fourth studio album, Danger Days: The True Lives of the Fabulous Killjoys (2010).
-"Na Na Na" is a pop, pop-punk, punk rock, and stadium rock song conceived when Gerard Way was inspired to write music about a group of rebels he had previously created called the Killjoys.
+"Na Na Na" is a pop, pop-punk, punk rock, stadium rock, garage rock, and glam rock song conceived when Gerard Way was inspired to write music about a group of rebels he had previously created called the Killjoys.
 The song was written by Bob Bryar, Frank Iero, Ray Toro, Gerard Way, and Mikey Way, and was produced by the group alongside Rob Cavallo.

 The track debuted on BBC Radio 1 on September 22, 2010, and was officially released as the album's lead single on September 28.
 "Na Na Na" has charted in multiple countries, including in the United Kingdom where it topped the UK Rock & Metal Singles Chart for four weeks and reached number 31 on the UK singles chart.
 The single also charted in the United States, where it reached number 77 on the Billboard Hot 100 and number 21 on the Hot Rock & Alternative Songs chart.
-"Na Na Na" has been certified gold by both the British Phonographic Industry (BPI) in the United Kingdom and Recorded Music NZ in New Zealand.
+"Na Na Na" has been certified platinum by Music Canada in Canada and gold by both the British Phonographic Industry (BPI) in the United Kingdom and Recorded Music NZ in New Zealand.

 A science fiction-inspired music video for "Na Na Na" was released on October 14, 2010; co-directed by Gerard Way and Robert Schober, it features the band as the Killjoys as they try to protect a young girl in a post-apocalyptic world.
 The track received positive reviews from music critics, who called it catchy and deemed it a standout in My Chemical Romance's discography as a whole.
 "Na Na Na" was included on the setlist of the World Contamination Tour, the band's 2010–2012 concert tour in support of Danger Days, and has been played in multiple later live performances.